Azure-Samples/digital-twins-samples-csharp/occupancy-quickstart/README.md

 ### Update appSettings.json

-`appSettings.json` is used to specify info on which Digital Twins instance to connect to.
+[appSettings.json](./src/appSettings.json) is used to specify info on which Digital Twins instance to connect to.
 The three fields you will need to fill in are:

 - `ClientId`: The **application ID** of a native Azure Active Directory app that has permissions to call the Azure Digital Twins service.
 - `Tenant`: The **directory ID** of a your Azure Active Directory.
 - `BaseUrl`: The management api url to your Digital Twins instance (see `appSetting.json` for what this should look like).
 - `AadRedirectUri`: A valid **Redirect URI** configured for your Azure Active Directory app.
+We recommend using the default **Redirect URI** `http://www.localhost:8080`.
+However, you may also choose another port or domain as required.

 ### Use a shell